 Since the Heller School began, both faculty and students have studied mental and substance use disorders.
 Formalized in 2003, IBH focuses on the intersection of health, behavior, and systems of care, with an emphasis on their linkages.
 Its underlying premise is that these systems can be better used to promote healthier lifestyles and assist individuals to engage in behaviors which lead to better health.

 Our focus is broadening to include other issues that are affected by behaviors which can be targeted by interventions and have an impact on health and wellness.
 In addition to studying systems of care, we investigate health outcomes that are associated with behaviors, and also develop and test methods to evaluate the effects of behaviors on health.

 We consider a variety of systems of care, including health care delivery, as well as criminal justice, education, social services, housing, military and the workplace.

 We hope that you find this site useful as you learn more about our research staff and our activities in behavioral health.

-Peter Kreiner, Ph.D., PI for Prescription Monitoring Program Center of Excellence (COE) at Brandeis' Heller School for Social Policy and Management.
-Funded by the National Institutes of Health, research at the COE was recently noted in a New York Times article.
-Read more... http://www.nytimes.com/2012/05/01/health/emergency-room-doctors-dental-patients-and-drugs.html?_r=2&ref=catherinesaintlouis
+Prescription Monitoring Program Center of Excellence (COE) at Brandeis' Heller School for Social Policy and Management.
+Funded by the National Institutes of Health, research at the COE was noted in a New York Times article about monitoring painkillers in emergency rooms.

-The Prescription Monitoring Program Center of Excellence at the Heller School, Brandeis University, is noted in USA Today editorial about painkiller abuse in America... more
+The Prescription Monitoring Program Center of Excellence at the Heller School, Brandeis University, was noted in a USA Today editorial about painkiller abuse in America.